-Lightly foaming, this sugar-based scrub can be used of both scalp and body- making it particularly great for travel (in fact, if pushed you could probably ditch both the shampoo and shower gel when packing this).
+Lightly foaming, this sugar-based scrub can be used on both scalp and body- making it particularly great for travel (in fact, if pushed you could probably ditch both the shampoo and shower gel when packing this).

 It also really helps to clear away any product buildup if you (like me) tend to go a bit heavier on the dry shampoo in summer.
 Scalp scrubs are perfect for this, with Healthline saying, “The glands on your scalp function similarly to the glands on your face: They produce oil (sebum) that maintains the health of your hair and skin.

 A true sugar scrub, this has a smooth, almost honey-like consistency interspersed with varying-sized granules.

-Meanwhile, coconut and sweet almond oils moistursise (making this great for use on the body too), and probiotics help to keep the scalp’s natural flora and fauna in balance.
+Meanwhile, coconut and sweet almond oils moisturise (making this great for use on the body too), and probiotics help to keep the scalp’s natural flora and fauna in balance.

-The blissful light floral scent to this also makes it sheer luxury to use (the same as their Rose Hair & Body Oil), although I wish the fragrance was natural), making this perfect for a little at home spa evening too.
+The blissful light floral scent to this also makes it a sheer luxury to use (the same as their Rose Hair & Body Oil), although I wish the fragrance was natural), making this perfect for a little at-home spa evening too.